-1. LECTIO
+LECTIO

-a) Initial Prayer
+Initial Prayer

-"When You speak, Lord, the nothingness beats in life: the dry bones become living persons, the desert flourishes...
-When I get ready to pray I feel dry, I do not know what to say.
-Evidently, I am not in harmony with Your will, my lips are not in tune with my heart, my heart does not make an effort to get in tune with yours.
-Renew my heart, purify my lips so that I can speak with You as You want me to, so that I can speak with others as You wish, so that I can speak with myself, with my interior world, as You wish".
+"When you speak, Lord, the nothingness beats in life: the dry bones become living persons, the desert flourishes...
+When I get ready to pray, I feel dry, I do not know what to say.
+Evidently, I am not in harmony with your will, my lips are not in tune with my heart, my heart does not make an effort to get in tune with yours.
+Renew my heart, purify my lips so that I can speak with you as you want me to do it, so that I can speak with others as you wish, so that I can speak with myself, with my interior world, as you wish".
 (L. Renna).

-b) The Reading of the Gospel
+The Reading of the Gospel - John 13: 1-15

-Before the feast of Passover, Jesus knew that his hour had come to pass from this world to the Father.
-He loved his own in the world and he loved them to the end.
-The devil had already induced Judas, son of Simon the Iscariot, to hand him over.
-So, during supper, fully aware that the Father had put everything into his power and that he had come from God and was returning to God, he rose from supper and took off his outer garments.
-He took a towel and tied it around his waist.
-Then he poured water into a basin and began to wash the disciples' feet and dry them with the towel around his waist.
-He came to Simon Peter, who said to him," Master, are you going to wash my feet?"
-Jesus answered and said to him," What I am doing, you do not understand now, but you will understand later."
-Peter said to him, "You will never wash my feet."
-Jesus answered him," Unless I wash you, you will have no inheritance with me."
-Simon Peter said to him," Master, then not only my feet, but my hands and head as well."
-Jesus said to him," Whoever has bathed has no need except to have his feet washed, for he is clean all over; so you are clean, but not all."
-For he knew who would betray him; for this reason, he said.
-"Not all of you are clean."
-So when he had washed their feet and put his garments back on and reclined at table again, he said to them, "Do you realize what I have done for you?
-You call me 'teacher' and 'master,' and rightly so, for indeed I am.
-If I, therefore, the master and teacher, have washed your feet, you ought to wash one another's feet.
-I have given you a model to follow, so that as I have done for you, you should also do."
+1 Before the festival of the Passover, Jesus, knowing that his hour had come to pass from this world to the Father, having loved those who were his in the world, loved them to the end.
+2 They were at supper, and the devil had already put it into the mind of Judas Iscariot son of Simon, to betray him.
+3 Jesus knew that the Father had put everything into his hands, and that he had come from God and was returning to God, 4 and he got up from table, removed his outer garments and, taking a towel, wrapped it round his waist; 5 he then poured water into a basin and began to wash the disciples' feet and to wipe them with the towel he was wearing.
+6 He came to Simon Peter, who said to him, 'Lord, are you going to wash my feet?'
+7 Jesus answered, 'At the moment you do not know what I am doing, but later you will understand.'
+8 'Never!' said Peter.
+'You shall never wash my feet.'
+Jesus replied, 'If I do not wash you, you can have no share with me.'
+Simon Peter said, 9 'Well then, Lord, not only my feet, but my hands and my head as well!'
+10 Jesus said, 'No one who has had a bath needs washing, such a person is clean all over.
+You too are clean, though not all of you are.'
+11 He knew who was going to betray him, and that was why he said, 'though not all of you are'.
+12 When he had washed their feet and put on his outer garments again he went back to the table.
+'Do you understand', he said, 'what I have done to you?
+13 You call me Master and Lord, and rightly; so I am.
+14 If I, then, the Lord and Master, have washed your feet, you must wash each other's feet.
+15 I have given you an example so that you may copy what I have done to you.